 Forsythe died in April 2010 of pneumonia in California.
 He was 92 years old.

-Gordon Thomson recalls how several of the cast members came together to pay tribute to Forsythe on the occasion of his passing: "We gathered at Hollywood Park Race Track -- that was John's favorite place to be," he tells Bio.
+Thomson recalls how several of the cast members came together to pay tribute to Forsythe on the occasion of his passing: "We gathered at Hollywood Park Race Track -- that was John's favorite place to be," he told Bio.

-Afterwards, she retired to Rainier, Washington, where she has a home on 70 acres of woodland, and developed an interest in the culinary arts.
-She used her newfound skill in 2009, competing in -- and winning -- the U.K. edition of Hell's Kitchen.
+Afterward, she retired to Rainier, Washington, where she has a home on 70 acres of woodland, and developed an interest in the culinary arts.
+She used her newfound skill in 2009, competing in and winning the U.K. edition of Hell's Kitchen.
 She followed that up with a cookbook/memoir, entitled, Recipes for Life: My Memories, in 2012.

 "After Dynasty, I wanted a reality check," Evans said.
 "I wanted to get in touch with real life, you know?"

-Collins, 82, has never disappeared from the limelight, continuing to work in series TV -- The Royals, Footballers Wives, Rules of Engagement and Happily Divorced -- and movies -- Saving Santa, Molly Moon: The Incredible Hypnotist, and The Time of Their Lives.
+Collins has never disappeared from the limelight, continuing to work in TV, appearing on shows such as The Royals, Footballers Wives, Rules of Engagement and Happily Divorced, and movies, such as Saving Santa, Molly Moon: The Incredible Hypnotist and The Time of Their Lives.

-Collins, who became a novelist while still playing Alexis on Dynasty, today is the author of 17 books, both fiction and non-fiction.
+Collins, who became a novelist while still playing Alexis on Dynasty, is the author of more than 15 books, both fiction and non-fiction.
 Most recently, she put her personal treasures up for auction with Julien's Auctions, including love letters from Warren Beatty.